InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 God doesn’t ask us to change our personalities.
 We all have our strengths and weaknesses.
 But He is our strength in whatever weakness we have.

 “And He said unto me, My grace is sufficient for thee: for My strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake: for when I am weak, then am I strong.”
-2 Corinthians 12:9-10
+2 Cor.
+12:9-10

 When God calls us to do something outside of our natural strength, His strength is made perfect in our weakness.
 That is when our pride is stripped away and we can’t boast because we know He is the One doing the work through us.